EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-user/aaa-user.md

 Name of the local AAA user account.

 <b>password</b>
 Password with which the user logs on.
 Required for any user account that does not exist on an external authentication server.
 If you are not using an external authentication server, all user accounts must have a password.
 If you are using an external authentication server, you must provide a password for local user accounts that do not exist on the authentication server.

 ##Example

-set aaa user johndoe password abcd The above command sets the password for johndoe to abcd
+set aaa user johndoe password abcdThe above command sets the password for johndoe to abcd

 ##bind aaa user